Theresa Russell

 Theresa Lynn Russell (née Paup; born March 20, 1957) is an American actress whose career spans over four decades.
-Her filmography includes over fifty feature films, ranging from mainstream to independent and experimental films.
+Her filmography includes over 50 feature films, ranging from mainstream to independent and experimental films.
+She is known for her frequent portrayals of brooding, troubled, and disturbed characters, as well as for her multiple collaborations with her husband, director Nicolas Roeg.

 Born in San Diego, Russell was raised in the Los Angeles suburb of Burbank, where she had a turbulent upbringing marked by poverty, and dropped out of high school at age 16.
-Russell subsequently began modeling, which brought her to the attention of film producer Sam Spiegel.
-Through Spiegel, she was cast in Elia Kazan's The Last Tycoon (1976), playing the daughter of a prominent film executive.
+Russell subsequently began modeling, which brought her to the attention of film producer Sam Spiegel, who facilitated her casting in Elia Kazan's The Last Tycoon (1976), in which she played the daughter of a prominent film executive.

-In 1978, Russell starred opposite Dustin Hoffman in the critically-acclaimed crime drama Straight Time.
+In 1978, Russell starred opposite Dustin Hoffman in the critically acclaimed crime drama Straight Time.
 Her next role was a lead in English filmmaker Nicolas Roeg's controversial thriller Bad Timing (1980), which earned critical praise.
-Russell and Roeg began a romance while shooting the film, and it marked one of six projects they would collaborate on following their 1982 marriage.
+Russell and Roeg began a romance while shooting the film, and it marked the first of six projects they would collaborate on following their 1982 marriage.
 She next appeared in Roeg's drama Eureka (1983), followed by the John Byrum-directed The Razor's Edge (1984).
 Russell portrayed Marilyn Monroe in Roeg's experimental alternate history film Insignificance (1985), followed by a lead role as a serial killer in Bob Rafelson's neo-noir film Black Widow (1987), which garnered her significant commercial attention.